Pauline Phillips: Personal life and beliefs

 Phillips was considered "the embodiment of female orthodoxy."
 This attitude carried over into her column in the late 1950s, and she considered women "faintly ridiculous" if they were unable to make their marriages work.
 Her "code of conduct" was "husband and children first."
 In her later years, she did not avoid suggesting divorce when a relationship became "intolerable", and considered how a bad marriage might affect children: "When kids see parents fighting, or even sniping at each other, I think it is terribly damaging."

-Phillips supported gay rights, and Season 1, episode 8 of the podcast “Making Gay History” is about her.
+Phillips supported gay rights, and season 1, episode 8 of the podcast Making Gay History is about her.

-Both Phillips and her sister enjoyed socializing with celebrities, and because of their notoriety, celebrities liked being seen with either of them.
+Both Phillips and her sister enjoyed socializing with celebrities, and because of their fame, celebrities liked being seen with them.
 Among Phillips' friends soon after she began her column were politicians, including Senators Hubert Humphrey and Herbert Lehman; and entertainers, including Jerry Lewis and Dean Martin.
 They also admired Bishop Fulton Sheen, whom they met when learning about Catholicism while studying about other religions.
 The bishop admired them both in return due to their ability to remain "unawed" and unaffected by the fame of others.
 Phillips was Jewish, and she commented: "He's one of the greatest men I ever met, but he'll be a Jew before I'm a Catholic."

 Phillips was an honorary member of Women in Communications, the American College of Psychiatrists, and the National Council of Jewish Women.
 Her columns were collected in Dear Abby, Dear Teenager, Dear Abby on Marriage, Where Were You When President Kennedy was Shot?, The Dear Abby Wedding Planner, and The Best of Dear Abby.
 She said that writing is "only work if you'd rather be doing something else."
 She co-wrote the column with her daughter Jeanne from 1987 until her retirement.
 In 2002, Phillips' Alzheimer's disease made it impossible for her to continue writing, and Jeanne assumed all the writing responsibilities of Dear Abby.

 Death

 Phillips died on January 16, 2013, at age 94, after battling Alzheimer's for 11 years.
-She was survived by her husband of 73 years Morton Phillips, daughter Jeanne Phillips, four grandchildren, and two great-grandchildren.
+She was survived by her husband of 73 years, Morton Phillips, daughter Jeanne Phillips, four grandchildren, and two great-grandchildren.
 Her son, Edward, had died two years prior.